MicrosoftDocs/VBA-Docs/api/Visio.Application.BuiltInMenus.md

 ## Remarks

-> [!NOTE]
-> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
-VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 You can use the **BuiltInMenus** property to obtain a **UIObject** object and modify its menus and accelerators.
 You can then use the **SetCustomMenus** method of an **Application** or **Document** object to add your customized menus and accelerators to the built-in Visio user interface.